Skander-Soussou/Getting-Started-with-P4/README.md

 ************   C H E C K S U M    V E R I F I C A T I O N   *************
 *************************************************************************/

+/* MyVerifyChecksum is a control block that performs a checksum on a parsed packet */ /* in this block you can modify metadata fields (for example setting error-flags) */

 control MyVerifyChecksum(inout headers hdr, inout metadata meta) {
     apply {  }
 }